-^{}Students may opt to take SW 952 twice and are allowed to count it once as a Statistics or Methods elective.
+\Students may opt to take SW 952 twice and can count it once as a Statistics or Methods elective.

 Year 3 and 4

 Preparation for Preliminary Exam (register for SW 999: Independent Reading, 2-8 credits depending on appointment level) and Dissertation Research (i.e., if dissertator status, register for SW 990: Thesis Research, 3 credits).